 From algae-based dairy alternatives to the world’s first chicken made from peanut protein, these startups are ready to disrupt the global food industry.
 This week, we are officially launching the latest cohort of pioneering companies to join the ProVeg Incubator.

 In total, we’ll be working with six startups from around the world, including China, Chile, India, and several European countries.
-The companies were selected from a record number of startup applications to the Incubator and we’re really looking forward to supporting their growth.
+We selected companies from a record number of startup applications to the Incubator.
+We’re really looking forward to supporting their growth.

 Due to the ongoing pandemic, we’ll be hosting this batch of startups online, just as we did earlier this year with our fourth cohort.
 We already know that the format works well, and in these trying times we want to offer startups all the support we possibly can.
 So, without further ado, here is our fifth cohort!